tumbleshack/CarriesCloset/InstallGuide.md

 ### Troubleshooting:

 The Cloud Run logs are the most helpful resource for debugging problems.
 You can locate them in the "LOGS" tab of the Cloud Run service's page.
-If the service fails to deploy, Cloud Run will present a link to the relevent logs in the Google Cloud Console.
+If the service fails to deploy, Cloud Run will present a link to the relevant logs in the Google Cloud Console.
 Tips for some common problems:

 **Cloud Run fails to connect to the Database**